kubeflow/blog/_posts/2025-02-16-synthetic-data-using-kfp.md

 ##### On-premise

-See above *General validation of synthetic data technique*.
+See the above *Validation of synthetic data techniques*.

 - Develop model on real data – for later comparison with cloud model.
 - Create synthetic generators, evaluate, export best generator to AWS.